ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### Improved Features

  - Made changes to handle <a href="https://developer.chrome.com/blog/private-network-access-preflight/" target="_blank">CORS preflight requests</a> sent by Chrome from V98.
 Learn more <a href="https://www.dynamsoft.com/web-twain/docs/faq/private-network-access-in-chrome101.html" target="_blank">here</a>.
- - For Chrome V84+, use userAgentData instead of userAgent in response to Chrome UserAgent String phasing out issue.
+ - For Chromium V84+, use userAgentData instead of userAgent in response to UserAgent String phasing out issue.

 ### Bug Fixed